- Cotton Staples

 From planting to maturity, it takes 140 days to produce a cotton crop.
 As the plant matures, the fibers within the cotton boll grow and thicken with their primary growth substance, cellulose.
 An average boll is about two inches in diameter and contains 500,000 fibers of cotton.
 Each plant may bear up to 100 bolls.

-In processing cotton, the cotton fiber is first separated from the cotton seed.
-The fiber is then dried to reduce moisture and improve the fiber quality.
-It is then cleaned to remove leaf trash, sticks and other foreign matter.
+During cotton processing, the cotton staples are separated from the cotton seed.
+The staples are dried to reduce moisture and improve the staple quality.
+It is then cleaned to remove bits of leaf, sticks and other foreign matter.
 The raw fiber, called lint, is then compressed into bales, sampled for classification, wrapped and shipped to textile mills.
 The mills produce cotton yarn and cloth by first carding the cotton.
 Carding is the process of pulling the fibers into parallel alignment to form a thin web.
 The web is then combed, which removes impurities and makes the fibers smoother.
-The final step is spinning the fibers to make uniform strands.
+The final step is spinning the fibers to make long, uniform strands.

-Further processing may done to make a mercerized, glazed, or gassed thread.
+Further processing may done on spun cotton yarn that is going to be woven into fabric or twisted into thread.
+Three different processes are mercerizing, glazing, and gassing.
 Mercerizing is a process of treating cotton thread with an alkali solution, causing the fibers to swell.
 This process allows the dye to better penetrate the fibers, thereby increasing the luster.
 Mercerizing increases the strength of the thread and reduces the amount of lint.

-Glazing involves heating the thread and then coating it with waxes, starches, and other chemicals.
+Glazing involves heating the thread and then coating it with waxes, starches, and other resin-type chemicals.
 The thread is then polished to a high luster.
 Glazing results in a glossy thread with a hard finish.
 Glazed thread is often stiffer than unglazed thread.
-Most professionals do not recommend glazed threads for machine work as the glaze rubs off and gums up the machine.
+Glazed cotton thread is intended for hand stitching only.
+We do not recommend using glazed cotton thread in a machine, as the wax coating can rub off and gum up within your machine.

-Gassing refers to passing a cotton thread at high speed through a flame, burning off the excess fuzz in order to create a higher sheen.
+Gassing refers to passing a cotton thread at high speed through a flame, burning off the excess fuzz in order to create a beautiful high sheen and reduce lint.